burningwave/reflection/README.md

 requires io.github.toolfactory.jvm;
 requires org.burningwave.jvm;
 ```
-If you want to add the JVM Driver module it is also possible to [disable it programmatically](#Configuration).
+If you want to add the JVM Driver to your project it is also possible to [disable it programmatically](#Configuration).

 <br/>